Predictive medicine: Ethics and law

 Predictive medicine ushers in a number of sensitive legal and ethical issues.
 There is a delicate balance that presides over predictive medicine and occupational health: if an employee were dismissed because he was found to be at risk of a certain chemical agent used in his workplace, would his termination be considered discrimination or an act of prevention?
 Several organizations believe that legislation is needed to prevent insurers and employers from using predictive genetic test results to decide who gets insurance or a job: "Ethical considerations, and legal, are fundamental to the whole issue of genetic testing.
 The consequences for individuals with regard to insurance and employment are also of the greatest importance, together with the implications for stigma and discrimination."
 In the future, people may be required to reveal genetic predictions about their health to their employers or insurers.
 The grim prospect of discrimination based on a person's genetic make-up can lead to a "genetic underclass" which does not receive equal opportunity for insurance and employment.

 Currently in the United States, health insurers do not require applicants for coverage to undergo genetic testing.
 Genetic information is under the same protection of confidentiality as other sensitive health information under the Health Insurance Portability and Accountability Act (HIPAA) when health insurers come across it.
-In the United States, the Genetic Information Nondiscrimination Act, signed into law by President Bush on May 21, 2008; prohibits health insurers from denying coverage or charging differentials in premiums, and bars employers from making job placement or hiring/firing decisions based on individuals' genetic predispositions.